All Episodes

 That's the important issue.

-And I'm just assuming with uh a new coalition that that'd be very possible.
+And I'm just assuming with a new coalition that would be very possible.

 I don't think a lot of people fully understand.

-I watched all these years since the Iranian revolution in 79, death to America, death to America, death to Israel, burning the American flag, burning the Israeli flag.
+I watched all these years since the Iranian Revolution in 1979, death to America, death to America, death to Israel, burning the American flag, burning the Israeli flag.

-And if you look at countries under Sharia that oppress women and they kill gays and lesbians, and there are sixteen countries that don't accept Jewish passports.
+And if you look at countries under Sharia that oppress women and they kill gays and lesbians, there are 16 countries that don't accept Jewish passports.

-And America's supposed to take in the world's refugee pop population.
+And America is supposed to take in the world's refugee population.

 How can you possibly vet what's in somebody's heart?

-And every country has to have the the freedom to do so.
+And every country has to have the freedom to do so.

 It doesn't necessarily kill that many people, although you suffered a terror attack that killed thousands of people.